-Sponsor: Heron Therapeutics, Inc. Protocol Number: HTX-011-302 Name of Investigational Product: HTX-011 (bupivacaine and meloxicam extended-release solution) 2.5%/0.075% Protocol Title: A Phase 3, Randomized, Double-Blind, Saline Placebo- and Active-Controlled, Multicenter Study of HTX-011 via Local Administration for Postoperative Analgesia and Decreased Opioid Use Following Unilateral Open Inguinal Herniorrhaphy Name of Active Ingredients: bupivacaine and meloxicam Phase of Development: 3 oxycodone, morphine, acetaminophen/paracetamol, or fentanyl.
+Sponsor: Heron Therapeutics, Inc. Protocol Number: HTX-011-301 Name of Investigational Product: HTX-011 (bupivacaine and meloxicam extended-release solution) 2.5%/0.075% Protocol Title: A Phase 3, Randomized, Double-Blind, Saline Placebo- and Active-Controlled, Multicenter Study of HTX-011 via Local Administration for Postoperative Analgesia and Decreased Opioid Use Following Unilateral Simple Bunionectomy Name of Active Ingredients: bupivacaine and meloxicam Phase of Development: 3

-- 5. Has known or suspected daily use of opioids for 7 or more consecutive days within the previous 6 months. - 6.
-Has taken any NSAIDs (including meloxicam) within least 10 days prior to the scheduled surgery with the exception of subjects on low dose (≤100 mg) daily acetylsalicylic acid for cardioprotection. - 7.
+5. Has known or suspected daily use of opioids for 7 or more consecutive days within the previous 6 months.

+- 6. Has taken any NSAIDs (including meloxicam) within at least 10 days prior to the scheduled surgery with the exception of subjects on low-dose (≤100 mg) daily acetylsalicylic acid for cardioprotection. - 7.
 Has taken long-acting opioids within 3 days prior to the scheduled surgery. - 8.
 Has taken any opioids within 24 hours prior to the scheduled surgery. - 9.
 Has been administered bupivacaine within 5 days prior to the scheduled surgery. - 10.
 Has been administered any local anesthetic within 72 hours prior to the scheduled surgery, other than for pretreatment prior to a needle placement, to treat an AE that occurs after signing the ICF, or to decrease venous irritation (eg, caused by propofol, in which case no more than a single administration of lidocaine 1% 20 mg IV may be administered). - 11.
 Has initiated treatment with any of the following medications within 1 month prior to study drug administration or is taking any of these medications to control pain: selective serotonin reuptake inhibitors (SSRIs), selective norepinephrine reuptake inhibitors (SNRIs), gabapentin, pregabalin, or cyclooxygenase-2 (COX-2) inhibitors.
 (Note: If a subject is taking one of these medications for a reason other than pain control, the subject must be on a stable scheduled dose [ie, not "as needed"] for at least 1 month prior to study drug administration.)
 Anxiolytics prior to surgery are permitted, if necessary. - 12.
-Has been administered systemic steroids within 5 half-lives or 10 days prior to administration of study drug (whichever is longer).
-Note that for purposes of this exclusion criterion, inhaled steroids are not considered systemic. - 13.
+Has been administered systemic steroids within 5 half-lives or 10 days prior to administration of study drug (whichever is longer). - 13.
 Has a medical condition such that, in the opinion of the Investigator, participating in the study would pose a health risk to the subject or confound the postoperative assessments.
 Conditions may include, but are not limited to, any of the following: - a.
-History of clinically significant cardiac abnormality such as myocardial infarction within 6 months prior to signing the ICF, New York Heart Association class III or IV, or clinically significant abnormalities of electrocardiogram (ECG) or cardiac function. - b.
+History of clinically significant cardiac abnormality such as myocardial infarction within 6 months prior to signing the ICF, New York Heart Association class III or IV, or clinically significant abnormalities in cardiac function or on electrocardiogram (ECG; including but not limited to a PR interval >200 msec, a QT corrected by Fridericia's formula [QTcF] >480 msec, or 3rd degree heart block). - b.
 History of coronary artery bypass graft surgery within 12 months prior to signing the ICF. - c.
 History of severe liver function impairment as defined by Child-Pugh Class C, having an aspartate aminotransferase >3 × the upper limit of normal (ULN), or having an alanine aminotransferase >3 × ULN. - d.
-History of severe kidney function impairment as defined by creatinine clearance (Cockcroft-Gault) <30 mL/min, being on dialysis, and/or having a serum creatinine >2 × ULN. - e.
-History of known or suspected coagulopathy or uncontrolled anticoagulation.
+History of severe kidney function impairment as defined by creatinine clearance (Cockcroft-Gault) <30 mL/min, being on dialysis, and/or having a serum creatinine

-Sponsor: Heron Therapeutics, Inc. Protocol Number: HTX-011-302 Name of Investigational Product: HTX-011 (bupivacaine and meloxicam extended-release solution) 2.5%/0.075% Protocol Title: A Phase 3, Randomized, Double-Blind, Saline Placebo- and Active-Controlled, Multicenter Study of HTX-011 via Local Administration for Postoperative Analgesia and Decreased Opioid Use Following Unilateral Open Inguinal Herniorrhaphy Name of Active Ingredients: bupivacaine and meloxicam Phase of Development: 3 f.
-Loss of sensation in extremities or significant peripheral neuropathy.
+Sponsor: Heron Therapeutics, Inc. Protocol Number: HTX-011-301 Name of Investigational Product: HTX-011 (bupivacaine and meloxicam extended-release solution) 2.5%/0.075% Protocol Title: A Phase 3, Randomized, Double-Blind, Saline Placebo- and Active-Controlled, Multicenter Study of HTX-011 via Local Administration for Postoperative Analgesia and Decreased Opioid Use Following Unilateral Simple Bunionectomy Name of Active Ingredients: bupivacaine and meloxicam Phase of Development: 3